“Successful people do what unsuccessful people are not willing to do.

 - Other People

 As you learn to value resources and intentionally cultivate them in your life, you will start seeing results that will distinguish you from others.
-Of course, there is so much to say about each of these resources.
-But for now, just start noticing what moves you closer to your goals and what doesn’t.
+Of course, there is so much we could say about each of these resources.
+For now, just start noticing what moves you closer to your goals and what doesn’t.
+Doing more of what helps and less of what doesn’t help is a great strategy.

 How to Identify Resources: Create an inventory of resources you already have.
 At this point, it’s a good idea to make a list of your strengths.
 Ask yourself: What am I good at?
 What do I consider to be my strengths?
 What do other people compliment me for?
 Then pick one goal and ask, What will I need to accomplish this goal?
 What resources I already have?
 How can I best use these resources to achieve my goal?
 What resources will I need to acquire?
 Where can I acquire these resources?
 How will I go about acquiring these resources?
 This article provides additional information about identifying resources.